vincenzomazzeo/karaf-activemq-camel-cxf-jpa-tutorial/README.md

 ![SQLWorkbench Warehouse Connection](/images/sqlworkbench_warehouse_connection.png)

-The Warehouse DB has one table, `product`, which will contain the warehouse products and a sequence, `product_sequence`, used to manage the product ID.
+The Warehouse DB has one table, `product`, which will contain the warehouse products and a sequence, `product_sequence`, used to generate the product ID.
 The scripts are
 ```sql
 CREATE TABLE product (